dotse/tls-fed-auth/tls-fed-auth.md

 When the server receives a connection from a a remote client, the following steps need to be taken:

-1. Populate list of trusted CAs using all known entities' published issuers.
-2. The server should require TLS client certificate authentication.
+1. Populate list of trusted CAs using all known entities' published issuers and required TLS client certificate authentication, or configure optional untrusted TLS client certificate authentication (e.g., `optional_no_ca`).
-3. One a connection has been accepted, validate the received client certificate using the client's published pins.
+2. One a connection has been accepted, validate the received client certificate using the client's published pins.
-4. Commence transactions.
+3. Commence transactions.

 {backmatter}